sakshi-singla-1735/omnia/docs/source/Telemetry/service_cluster_telemetry.rst

 Deploy telemetry service on the service cluster
 ==================================================

-To deploy telemetry service on the service cluster and collect iDRAC and other telemtry data using Prometheus, refer to the following guide.
+To deploy telemetry service on the service cluster and collect iDRAC and other telemetry data using Prometheus, refer to the following guide.

 Prerequisites
 ===============